Frequently Asked Questions

 Yes, many MVNU Graduate and Professional Studies students are eligible for federal and state grant and loan opportunities.
 Additionally, many employers provide some level of tuition reimbursement.
 Details can be obtained from financial aid.

-A GPS Recruiter will be able to provide more information regarding tuition and additional fees.
+A GPS Enrollment Specialist will be able to provide more information regarding tuition and additional fees.
 Textbooks are not included in the cost of the program.
-For those interested in the Master of Divinity program, tuition questions should be directed to Nazarene Theological Seminary (NTS), as MVNU serves a partner for their program.

 Career-oriented events held at various times and locations throughout the year can boost your job search and resume writing skills.
 Special speakers from state offices and other agencies assist you in mock job interviews and offer advice on how to move forward.